 You’ll also need to choose the right voice for your video (whether a presenter or voiceover artist, commercial style or factual documentary style).
 Male or female vocals will also have a different impact on the video’s tone and style.
 Accents and delivery will all make a difference to how your product or business is perceived, so you’ll want to get those elements right by taking the advice of your video production company.
 There’s no point in having a professionally produced video if the rock music you’ve chosen is totally innapropriate, or you use a strong regional accent for a product intended for an international market.

-You also need to make sure the music licenses are cleared as the video could be taken down by You Tube for example if you haven't paid a license to use it.
+You also need to make sure all music licenses are cleared as the video could be taken down by You Tube for example if you haven't paid a license to use it.
 We clear all music licenses for our clients.

-You also need to know when NOT to use sound - for example, if you’re producing a tradeshow video or a web advert targeted at mobile phone users, you may need a version with on-screen text and no sound so that viewers can watch it silently on their phones or at a noisy trade stand.
+You also need to know when NOT to use sound - for example, if you’re producing a tradeshow video or a web advert targeted at mobile phone users, you may need a version with on-screen text and no sound so that viewers can watch it silently on their phones or at a busy trade stand.

 A local company making handmade furniture will have a different vibe to a multinational tech company and the video needs to reflect that through the style of music, the voiceover, the graphics and the overall feel of the production.
 Each company will also have a clear brand with their own logo, fonts, tagline and a palette of unique company colours.